clarkfitzg/stat196K/ethics.md

 1. Which organizations know what information about you?
     How do they use that information?
+2. What are examples of unethical uses of data?
+    What safeguards do we have against the misuse and abuse of data?
+3. What data should the government and law enforcement be allowed to use?

         - facebook, google
         - credit reporting bureaus
         - background checks
         - official state records

-2. What are examples of unethical uses of data?
-    What safeguards do we have against the misuse and abuse of data?
-3. What data should the government and law enforcement be allowed to use?
+Northrop Grumman job interview.

 I'll kick the discussion off, but then I hope to step back and moderate while you discuss.